hiteshjoshi/angularjs-boilerplate/README.md

 ## Run grunt for production

-Run the production app and clean up develoment files.
+Create the production myApp and clean up develoment files.

     grunt prod

-Publish the `public` directiry on a webserer
+Publish the `public` directory on a webserer